 Though the brothers grew up to become the stereotypical traders and mountain men of the West, their father Silas Bent, originally from Massachusetts, was a prominent land surveyor and Supreme Court judge for the Missouri Territory.

-In 1835 Bent married Owl Woman, the daughter of White Thunder, a Cheyenne chief and medicine man.
-Together they had four children.
-Bent was accepted into the Cheyenne tribe and became a sub-chief.
+In 1835, William Bent married Owl Woman, the daughter of White Thunder, a Cheyenne chief and medicine man.
+Together they had four children, including George Bent, who would grow up to be a leader among the fierce Cheyenne Dog Soldiers.
+William Bent was accepted into the Cheyenne tribe and became a sub-chief.
 In the 1840s, according to the Cheyenne custom for successful men, Bent took Owl Woman’s sisters, Yellow Woman and Island, as secondary wives.
 He had his fifth child with Yellow Woman.
 After Owl Woman died in 1847, Island cared for her children.

 During the Mexican-American War, William served as a scout for Stephen W. Kearny and Sterling Price.
 He became the primary manager of the fort when Charles moved south to Taos, New Mexico Territory to become the new governor.
 In 1849 he destroyed the fort and built a new trading post farther down the Arkansas River in 1853.

-Somewhere along the line William’s Cheyenne wives left him and in 1869, he married the young Adaline Harvey, the educated mixed-race daughter of Alexander Harvey, a friend who was a prominent American fur trader in Kansas City.
+Somewhere along the line, William’s Cheyenne wives left him and in 1869, he married a young woman named Adaline Harvey, the educated mixed-race daughter of Alexander Harvey, a friend who was a prominent American fur trader in Kansas City.
 Bent died shortly after their marriage, and Adaline bore their daughter, his sixth child, after his death.

 William Bent was buried in the Las Animas Cemetery.